Skip to main content

 pub async fn read_string(self) -> Result<String, Error>

-This uses the encoding determined by the content-type (mime) charset.
-If an encoding problem is encountered, the String returned by ResponseBody::read_string will contain utf8 replacement characters.
+Uses the encoding determined by the content-type (mime) charset.
+If an encoding problem is encountered, the returned String will contain utf8 replacement characters.

 Note that this can only be performed once per Conn, as the underlying data is not cached anywhere.
 This is the only copy of the body contents.